header image

 I could introduce myself a lot of different ways.

 I’m always changing the way I teach this course, and this semester is no different.
 We’re going to be using blogs this semester, as you can see, both as a central place to store documents and exchange information and as personal writing spaces.
 Please don’t be intimidated if you’ve never blogged!–it’s no harder than sending an email (though there are a few fancier things you can do).
-If your class is scheduled in a computer lab (and three of my f2f classes are), we’ll have plenty of time in class to play around; if you’re not in a computer lab, please feel free to drop by my office hours if you’re having problems (or we can schedule another time to meet–I’m free mid to late afternoon most days as well).
-The other (sort of) different thing about this class–my new experiment for this semester–is that you will each be choosing your own “theme” for the class–we’ll be talking about this after we get the blogs up and running.
+Please let me know if you’re having problems (and we can schedule a time to Zoom or we can schedule another time to meet in person).
+The other (sort of) different thing about this class is that I’ve organized it thematically, using several themes drawn from the book that has been selected as a common text for the College, with the very timely topic of Notes from Two Americas.

-In the pages below, you’ll find some general info about navigating around this course space, the course syllabus, and some other info about setting up a blog and choosing a theme to get us started…
+In the pages below, you’ll find some general info about navigating around this course space, understanding the course syllabus, and setting up a blog of your own…

 *